 Why Cleaning Your Brushes Might Give You Your Shinest Hair Ever

-If you’re like me, the answer is ‘not much’.
+If you’re anything like me, the answer is ‘not much’.

-And if you’re like me then your idea of brush maintenance will also involve removing spare hair every couple of uses and perhaps giving it a quick wash with some leftover shampoo once every few months (but only if you’re feeling especially fancy).
+And if also you’re like me then your idea of brush maintenance will pretty much involve removing spare hair every couple of uses and perhaps giving it a quick wash with some leftover shampoo once every few months (but only when feeling particularly fancy).

 Why You Should Clean Your Brushes

-But since discovering that product, dirt and oil product in brushes essentially just gets transferred to hair every time you use it, I’ve recently decided to change my formerly lazy maintenance ways.
+But since discovering that product, dirt and oil product in brushes essentially just gets transferred to hair every time I use them, I’ve recently decided to change my formerly lazy maintenance ways.